Do you want to start a lifestyle blog, yet feel overwhelmed with where to start?

 Get a domain and hosting

 Starting your self-hosted blog requires two things: a domain, and hosting for that domain.
-I recommend Siteground if you are looking for a host with incredible uptime, fantastic customer service.
+I recommend Bluehost if you are looking for a host with great uptime, and 24/7 customer service.

-- Siteground offers superior, fast 24/7 customer service
+- Bluehost offers helpful, fast 24/7 customer service

 - If you already have a website, they offer free website setup and transfer